 In Santa’s workshop the elves were very busy wrapping presents and writing letters to the children.
 Each day the children had to look out for the naughty elf that came to visit via the elf door.
 On discovering the elf door the children began asking interesting questions and it provoked some fantastic ‘what if’ discussions.

 The children explored how the snowflakes felt as they landed on their face and tongue!
 They watched the snowflakes falling from the sky and wondered why they disappeared once on the ground.

 The children are given challenges that will help develop fine-motor control.
 These challenges are fun and an interactive way of promoting concentration and perseverance, whilst developing a hand preference, finger strength and a tripod grip.

 First Few Weeks in Nursery

 Our priority for the first few weeks is to ensure your child is happy and confident in Nursery.
 We will get to know your child and see what they can do, so we can plan their next steps in learning and development.
-We will encourage friendships, agree our class rules and ensure they are familiar with the routine.
+We will encourage friendships, agree our class rules and ensure they are familiar with class routines.
 The children happily choose which toys or activities they want to play with.
 We have been really busy in Nursery already, even if they don’t tell you!
 Have a look and see what we have been up to.